-What OSINT Is — and Isn't
+What OSINT Actually Is

 - Social media platforms and archived content

-- Public records — corporate registrations, court documents, property records
+- Public records: corporate registrations, court documents, property records

 - Domain and IP infrastructure records (WHOIS, passive DNS, certificate transparency logs)